-Remember, appreciation is a team sport.
-Opening up a nomination-based way for all employees from executives to managers and individual contributors to share how and why their teammates deserve recognition ensures more engagement because everyone can participate.
+Remember, showing appreciation is a team sport.
+Opening up a nomination-based way for all employees from executives to managers and individual contributors to share how and why their teammates deserve recognition ensures more employee engagement because everyone can participate.
 And, depending on the structure and criteria, these programs can celebrate your company’s values, too.

 In a real-world example, MANSCAPED, a global men’s health and grooming brand, created a recognition program after asking employees what they would like to see in terms of appreciation in their workplace.
-Because uniting hybrid remote teams was a priority, they opted to design the program under the umbrella of company core values as a perfect way to get the whole company involved and rally around the same goals.
+Because uniting hybrid remote employees was a priority, they opted to design the program under the umbrella of company core values as a perfect way to get the whole company involved and rally around the same goals.

 Now, their leadership and employees are celebrated based on a nomination process they run through their HRIS.
 Winners are announced in a dedicated, Grammy-style awards ceremony, and employees are given a paid day off to choose and enjoy an experience as a reward.